trinsic-id/v2-sdk/docs/reference/services/provider-service.md

     [Click here](/learn/concepts/dids#upgrading-wallet-dids) to learn more.

-Upgrades a wallet's DID from the default `did:key` to another DID Method.
+Upgrades a wallet's DID from the default `did:web` to another DID Method.
 This endpoint may only be called by an ecosystem provider.

 Trinsic will register a DID Document for you, and update the wallet's `public_did` property to the newly-registered DID.
 Credentials previously issued by this wallet will not have their `issuer` field updated to the new DID, but they will still verify correctly.